Food and Economic Security

 Our Methods

-While military and veteran families’ experiences are essential to our research, we also rely on the Department of Agriculture’s Six-Item Short Form Food Security Scale to specifically analyze the level of food insecurity these families are facing.
+While military and veteran families’ experiences are essential to our research, we also rely on the United States Department of Agriculture’s Six-Item Short Form Food Security Scale to specifically analyze the level of food insecurity these families are facing.
 The USDA scale uses six statements and questions to evaluate food security, and when respondents answer affirmatively, it shows that they are having trouble getting enough food for their families in some way.
 The scale is a precise way to evaluate food insecurity, and when paired with families’ experiences, we get a full picture of what support is needed.

 Our Findings

-National Survey
+National Surveys

-Support Needs of Post-9/11 Veterans and Families
+Support Needs of Post-9/11 Veterans & Families

 Veterans struggled with food insecurity more than retirees, who leave service with a pension and other supports not available to all veterans.
 Veterans also faced more obstacles with social determinants of health, such as lack of emergency savings, difficulty accessing health care, and higher rates of loneliness.
-In this report, 15.6% of post-9/11 veteran and military retiree family respondents said they experienced food insecurity.
+In this 2021 report, 15.6% of post-9/11 veteran and military retiree family respondents said they experienced food insecurity.
 Read the full report.

 The State of the State – Texas